 - It is also noted that the best match typically comes from blood donors from the same ethnic background.

-6 Reasons Why You Should Give Blood As A Black Person:
+6 Reasons Why You Should be a Blood Donor As A Black Person:

 While people from all communities and backgrounds do donate blood.
 There was still only an estimate of less than 5% of our blood donors that gave blood, which in the last year were from black, Asian and minority ethnic communities.
 I can imagine you can share reasons on why more people should donate blood, particularly black people, but for now, here are a few below.